frictionlessdata/datapackage/source/data-query-protocol.rst

 Data Query Protocol
 ===================

+This document provides a list of all current efforts to create a query protocol which can be used over HTTP.
+After discussing the existing work, a proposal discusses some good practices for the future.

-This document is about providing a proposal for a standardized way of making queries to (heterogeneous) databases over HTTP.
-It is the need for support for querying over HTTP that makes this a protocol rather than just a language though it will build on or require a data query language of some form.
+It is the need for support for querying over HTTP that makes this a protocol rather than just a language, though it will build on or require a data query language of some form.

-The kind of use cases we are thinking of are:
+The kind of use cases that might benefit from a query protocol are:

   * Data viewers calling databases to get data to display.
   * Visualisation tools calling databases or data scraping tools.